 The weka is an odd bird.
 With spindly legs, tubby body and a narrow, bobbing head, it picks its way through the New Zealand bush.

 It is famously shy, but such is the tranquillity of the Queen Charlotte track that the odd, disconcerted weka may be the only creature you meet.
+Even at the height of New Zealand’s tourist season, you’ll be lucky to cross paths with half a dozen “trampers”, as New Zealanders call them, in the course of a day hiking on the 70km track along the Marlborough Sounds.

 While not as famous as the Milford track in Fiordland, the Queen Charlotte has the advantage of being easier to reach and far less congested.